thespags/InstanceCurrencyTracker/README.md

 Otherwise `/ict` will bring up the window.

 ## Information Collected
++ Character
+ +  Specs and Talents
+ + GearScore and iLvl if TacoTip addon is available
+ + Professions
 + Instance lockout and encounter information
 + Currency available for an instance
 + Total currency in an instance